Surrogate Representation Inference for Text and Image Annotations: Theoretical Results

 because

 for any $\bm{y} \in \cY$ and any pair of Borel sets $A, B$.
-In the above transformation, we apply Assumption~\ref{labeling} and the fact that $\bW_i$ is the deterministic function of $\bY_i$ in the second line, and the final line is because $\{\bW_i,, \bZ_i\} \; \indep \; S_i$.
-By applying Assumption \ref{coding}, we obtain
+In the above transformation, I apply Assumption~\ref{labeling} and the fact that $\bW_i$ is the deterministic function of $\bY_i$ in the second line, and the final line is because $\{\bW_i, \bZ_i\} \; \indep \; S_i$.
+By applying Assumption \ref{coding}, I obtain

 Therefore,